Heading

 Multiple characters

+We’re not limited to a single character.
+Add as many you wish.
 For example, you might want to make your version stop at the next comma, period, or semicolon (perhaps so you have fewer keyboard shortcuts to remember).
 With this in mind, just add the extra characters to the Cset list within the double quotes.

 Selection.MoveUntil Cset:=",.;"

-Selection to punctuation marks
+Select to punctuation marks

 Selection.MoveEndUntil Cset:=","